What is the Norwegian Forest Cat?

 The Norwegian Forest Cat’s coat seems designed for a life near the Arctic.
 But this is a coat that changes with the seasons.
 This cat undergoes a heavy molt in springtime, almost as if she is taking off her winter jacket.

 A Norwegian Forest Cat can be almost any color.
-Brown tabby and white is traditional, but a Norwegian Forest Cat can be pure white to coal black and almost any color in between.
+Brown tabby and white is traditional, but a Norwegian Forest Cat can be pure white to coal black and almost any color in between, including tuxedo markings.
 The only color pattern that this cat never sports is the “pointed” look of a Siamese.

 This cat’s lovely face is triangular in shape, with large almond eyes that are set at a slight angle.
 The eyes can be green, gold, copper, or blue.
 Odd eyes, called heterochromia, are also a possibility.

 This is a slow-to-mature cat.
 He won’t be fully grown until he is five years old!
 By then, he’ll have a sturdy, heavy-boned, and well-muscled body weighing up to 22 pounds.
 (Twelve to 16 pounds is typical.)
 A female Norwegian Forest Cat will weigh a bit less: nine to 12 pounds.

 Some people confuse the Maine Coon cat with the Norwegian Forest Cat, and it’s possible that Maine Coon ancestry includes some Wegie.
 There are noticeable differences between the two breeds, though: a Norwegian Forest Cat has a more compact body and a straight facial profile.
 A Maine Coon’s body is longer and its profile more scooped.
 Maine Coons also have a more open, oval shaped eye, in comparison to the Norwegian’s almond-shaped, obliquely set, eyes.